 Environmental Science: Atmospheres follows a single-anonymised peer review process, with manuscripts handled by experienced associate editors.
 It consists of the following stages:

-Phase 1 - your manuscript is initially assessed by an Associate Editor.
+- Your manuscript is initially assessed by an Associate Editor

-Phase 2 - the Associate Editor solicits the expertise of at least two reviewers to assess your article and submit a report.
+- The Associate Editor solicits the expertise of at least two anonymous reviewers to assess your article and submit a report

-Phase 3 - the Associate Editor handling your manuscript makes a decision based on the reviewer reports recieved.
-In the event that no clear decision can be made, another senior reviewer will be consulted.
+- The Associate Editor handling your manuscript makes a decision based on the reviewer reports recieved.
+In the event that no clear decision can be made, another senior reviewer will be consulted

 Please refer to our processes and policies for full details including our appeals procedure.